 The University Interdisciplinary Studies (UIS) Curriculum

 University Interdisciplinary Studies (UIS) is a topic-based curriculum in which each course and topic is explored through multiple disciplinary lenses.

 All Baccalaureate Degree seeking students take four courses in the University Interdisciplinary Studies Program (UIS) from four different content areas including at least one course with a detailed focus on issues of diversity, equity, and inclusion.

 As undergraduate students take courses in UIS, they are introduced, perhaps for the first time, to fields of knowledge that may hold special opportunities for them.
 Many students who begin college have not decided on a major or profession.
 The UIS encourages students to explore majors in a thoughtful way and thus may lead them to new interests and career choices.

 When students enter the University of Hartford, they become part of a learning community.
-Through the active involvement integral to All-University courses, a community of helping and supportive students and faculty develops.
+Through the active involvement integral to UIS courses, a community of helping and supportive students and faculty develops.
 The University of Hartford becomes a true community of learners.

 Our academic policies are updated and reviewed annually.
-These are available to UHart community members by logging in using your UHart credentials.Review Academic Policies
+These are available to UHart community members by logging in using your UHart credentials.Academic Policies

 At the end of each semester, students will get a chance to evaluate their courses.
-You can learn more about the evaluation process, including faculty instructions.See Course Evaluation Information
+You can learn more about the evaluation process, including faculty instructions.Course Evaluations

 The University of Hartford uses a standard 4-point grading scale.
 Each letter is associated with a numerical quality point value.Grading System